model-railroad/tcm/README.md

 - ✅ App: GA hourly report of battery level.
 - ✅ App: Reintroduce Boot Receiver (for API 28 and lower).
 - ✅ App: Switch from View KeepScreenOn to app-wide Wake Lock (seems more stable as a Home app).
 - ☐ Reintroduce preference to fill/fit in image view.
-- ☐ Reintroduce preference to fill/fit in image view.

 Phase 3: